ModernColdWar/Miz-Files/README.md

 ```
 --test_addNeutralCoalition = true
 ```
-4. This will allow specific units to be on Russia or any red country.
+4. ***Not Required Anymore***This will allow specific units to be on Russia or any red country.
 From your install folder, open 'C:Program Files\Eagle Dynamics\DCS World\Scripts\database\db_countries.lua'.
 In this database you can add/remove any unit to any country this only has to be done on who ever is editing the miz.
 Starting at lin 1032:

 ```
 ---Added